r0hitacharya/Totango/README.md

 :bookmark: **Totango_SFTP_Joblog_API :**

 This script extracts detailed information on the integrations of all SFTP and non-SFTP data jobs running on Totango.
 It aids in building a dashboard to monitor daily load statuses and triggers remedial actions in case of job failures.

+:bookmark: **Totango Touchpoints API:**

+This script is designed to interact with the [Touchpoints API](https://support.totango.com/hc/en-us/articles/115000597266-Touchpoints-API) and aims to backup all touchpoints, notes, and alerts for all clients in a systematic and automated way.
+It forms a critical part of a broader monitoring system and is essential in facilitating data analysis and insights.